telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

 previous_url: /collaboration
 ---

-# Sharing Data with Fiddler Everywhere
+# Sharing Traffic with Fiddler Everywhere

 This article covers the sharing capabilities of Fiddler Everywhere as follows: